chungchiehlun/redux-statechart/README.md

 const store = createStore(enhancedReducer);
 ```

 > The principle of reducer do not restrict the shape of state.
 A reducer is hard to distinguish between finite and infinite state.

-In the convention of **redux-statechart**, the *finite* state are appended with `-Mach`.
+In the convention of **redux-statechart**, the _finite_ state are appended with `Mach`.

 Finally, whether finite or infinite state, call dispatch to update the state.
 For convenience, `redux-statechart` contains another returned value, `machineActionCreator`.
-It takes **machine id** and **event** as required arguments and return an action you could dispatch it.
+It takes **machine id** and **machine event** as required arguments and return an action you could dispatch it.

 ```js
 store.dispatch(machineActionCreator("starWars", "REQUEST"));